neurophysik/jitcode/docs/index.rst

 What doesn’t work (yet)
 -----------------------

-The following feature of SciPy’s ODE class cannot be used through JiTCODE:
+The following feature of SciPy’s ODE or Solve IVP cannot be used through JiTCODE:

 *	The `zvode` integrator and complex arithmetics in general, as they are not easy implementable in C.

+*	Using control parameters with the integrators from Solve IVP.

 .. _reference: